You are currently browsing the tag archive for the ‘blogging’ tag.

 I thought about the kids and the OINKdaddy.
 I mentally listed things I needed to do around the house and to the house, starting with cleaning the bathrooms and ending with getting the exterior re-sided.
 I made resolutions and remembered websites I’ve been meaning to visit.
 I composed pithy posts (which were forgotten by morning) and considered the deeper meaning of life.
 But mostly, I laid there and wished that I was sleeping.

 Was there a root cause to my insomnia?
 Was I worried about the health and welfare of those nearest and dearest to me?
 Was I nervous about the half-marathon I was in training for?
 Was I freaked about testing for my black belt in Taekwondo?
 It could have been any of those things, but it wasn’t.
 It was this: I knew I needed to go back to work.

 Change is good, or so they say.
 It’s the transition that sometimes rubs one raw.
 We’ll see.
 More on this later.
 For now, a promise, to you and to myself: I will keep writing.

 I hope you’ll keep reading.

 P.S.
 I’ve decided to keep my blog name.
-“DINKtales” just doesn’t resonate with me and I’m uninterested in attracting the audience who is looking for that kind of tale.
+“DINKtales” just doesn’t resonate with me.
 Happy new year!